Aaron Hicks Player Props: Yankees vs. Rangers

-The New York Yankees, including Aaron Hicks (batting .167 in his past 10 games, with two walks and an RBI), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Thursday at 8:05 PM ET.
+Aaron Hicks -- batting .174 with three walks in his past 10 games -- will be in action for the New York Yankees versus the Texas Rangers, with Jacob deGrom on the mound, on April 28 at 8:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Twins.
+He had a one-hit showing in his last game (1-for-3) against the Rangers.

 Aaron Hicks Game Info & Props vs. the Rangers